Beatriz Segall

 Beatriz Segall (25 July 1926 – 5 September 2018) was a Brazilian actress.
 One of her most notable works is the role of Odete Roitman on the telenovela Vale Tudo (1988), considered the greatest villain in the history of Brazilian television.

-In 1954, she married Maurício Klabin Segall (son of the Lithuanian Jewish painter Lasar Segall and translator Jenny Klabin, and grandson of Maurício Freeman Klabin, founder of one of the world’s largest paper and pulp companies), with whom she had three children: film director and businessman Sérgio Segall, professor Mário Lasar Segall, and the architect Paulo Segall.
+In 1954, she married Maurício Klabin Segall (son of the Lithuanian Jewish painter Lasar Segall and translator Jenny Klabin, and grandson of Maurício Freeman Klabin, founder of Klabin, one of the world’s largest paper and pulp companies), with whom she had three children: film director and businessman Sérgio Segall, professor Mário Lasar Segall, and the architect Paulo Segall.